Characterization of the Effects of Early Sex-Hormone Environment Following Injury

 The ultimate elucidation of the mechanisms responsible for these outcome differences will allow future risk factors and therapeutic targets to be discovered and characterized, having significant potential to improve outcomes in both males and females following injury.

-The goal of the study is to further characterize and investigate the early sex-hormone environment following injury and the associations of early estrogen and testosterone levels with the strength of the innate immune response, the coagulation response, resuscitation requirements and clinical outcomes following injury.
-As few effective interventions exist which alter the morbidity and mortality that inherently follows traumatic injury, investigation into novel mechanisms that may result in a protective effect can provide a route to reduce these sequelae post-injury.
+The goal of this study was to further characterize and investigate the early sex-hormone environment following injury and the associations of early estrogen and testosterone levels with the strength of the innate immune response, the coagulation response, resuscitation requirements and clinical outcomes following injury.